CuriosityHacked/curiosityhacked.org/oakland/openlab.md

 - December 13, 2015: Three hours of Code: Projects and Games that introduce and celebrate programming.
 - December 20th, 2015: Festival of Lights: Candle Making and Laser Cut Lanterns
 - December 27th, 2015: NO OPEN LAB, Happy Holidays!
+- January 3rd, 2016: Resolutions Open Lab!
+Learn a new skill or tool, get help planning a new project... we will show you the possibilities!
+- January 10th, 2016: Mouse Trap Race Cars and Derby!
+- January 17th, 2016: Laser cutting!
+- January 24th, 2016: We have gotten a lot of requests for light sabers lately.
+The force is obviously strong with our young hackers!
+Let's do it.
+(Can't guarantee a spoiler free environment, but we'll try)
+- January 31st, 2016: Micro-Crossbows
+- February 7th, 2016: Cork Launchers and Mechanical Hands
+- February 14th, 2016: Victorian Valentines, Hat making, Steampunk Goggles
+- February 21st, 2016: Kids Choice!
+Although, at our Lab it's always kids choice!
+- February 28th, 2016: Pixels!
+Come dive into 3 projects that illustrate the beauty, function, and mathematics of pixels!
+- March 6th, 2016: Celebrate National Frozen Food Day with liquid nitrogen experiments and ice cream!
+- March 13th, 2016: Pi Day!
+One day early, but worth a fun day of projects based on the mathematical constant!
+- March 20th, 2016: Celebrate the arrival of Spring with us!
+Color eggs with natural dyes, create designs for the Eggbot, lasercut chocolate, and needlefelt wool bunnies and chicks (or whatever inspires you!)
+- March 27th, 2016: No Open Lab
+- April 3rd, 2016: Build an Automata!
+- April 10th, 2016: Window Bird Feeders
+- April 17th, 2016: Tiny Matrix: Learn mathematical conversion to code and create your own images on an LED pendant!
+- April 24th, 2016: It's warming up!
+Outdoor toys: Make Hoola Hoops, Balance Boards, Croquet- what do you want to play?!

 <div style="width: 70%; margin:0 auto;">